rutgers/tech-workshops/bootstrap/basics.md

 ## Module 3 - A Basic Template and Testing Your Files

-First, download the template named carousel.html that can be found in this folder.
+First, download either the template named carousel.html or template2.html that can be found in this folder.
 Then, try opening the file with your browser of choice.
 Whenever you make a change, be sure to save your html file and refresh in your browser!
-This template features a carousel that automatically switches between multiple photos in addition to a responsive navbar.
+The first template features a carousel that automatically switches between multiple photos in addition to a responsive navbar.
+This is better suited for a club or organization website.
 Try playing around with changing the `src` attribute of the various `img` tags to see how it changes the site.
+The second template is a basic website featuring a jumbotron that may be better suited for a person website.

 ## Module 4 - The Grid System